Five benefits of reusing content

 Reusable content is designed for flexibility and omnichannel delivery.
 It embodies the principles of COPE: Create once, publish everywhere.
 The same content piece can be part of a diverse range of content outputs.
 It can be reused in many channels, such as an email, a mobile app, a chatbot, as well as a webpage.
 The content becomes more valuable with each different context in which it can be used.

 Content reuse doesn’t happen by happenstance.
 It requires some planning.
-But if you set up your CMS to support content reuse, it is easy to do.
+But if you set up your CMS to support content reuse, it’s easy to do.

 Not all CMSs can support content reuse, however.
-To create and utilize reusable content, you need a modular content platform.
+To create and utilize reusable content, you need a content platform that makes modularity a core tenet of its value proposition.

-At the heart of a modular content platform is a content model, which identifies the details you want to include about the topics and tasks your content discusses.
+At the heart of a content platform that supports modular content is a content model, which identifies the details you want to include about the topics and tasks your content discusses.
 The model defines the modular parts, which can then be reused as needed.
 It helps your team identify what information and messages you need to create and allows you to reuse them.